xangetzu/mkdocs-plex-guide-template/docs/requesting-content.md

 - [I requested something an hour ago but it hasn't shown up yet.
 Why?](faq/missing-requests.md) - Release dates and availability within {{ request_url }}
 - [I'm having a problem with a Movie or TV Show](faq/content-issues.md) - Reporting issues with Movies or TV Shows
 - [Content Quality and Language Options](faq/special-requests.md) - Media quality defaults, language tracks, and special content requests
-- [I don't want to use this request thingy, can't I just text you what I want?](faq/i-dont-want-to-use-overseerr.md) - Why we use a request system
+- [I don't want to use this request thingy, can't I just tell you what I want?](faq/i-dont-want-to-use-overseerr.md) - Why we use a request system